 Hexr uses a scanning app with a camera attached to an iPad to make a 3D scan of your head.
 It only takes a few seconds to move around your head and Hexo emails you a link to its 3D scanned data.

-You can then order a Hexo helmet to fit exactly to your head.
+You can then order a Hexr helmet to fit exactly to your head.

-According to Hexo’s founder, Jamie Cook: “Cellular structures have the highest crush strength to weight ratio.
+According to Hexr’s founder, Jamie Cook: “Cellular structures have the highest crush strength to weight ratio.
 That’s a great mechanical property when you’re trying to make a bicycle helmet – which needs to be both safe and lightweight.”
-Cook says that it’s taken five years and 3200 tests to develop the Hexo helmet.
+Cook says that it’s taken five years and 3200 tests to develop the Hexr helmet.

-The Hexo helmet’s matrix is made of polyamide 11, which is renewable and derived from castor oil.
+The Hexr helmet’s matrix is made of polyamide 11, which is renewable and derived from castor oil.
 Another advantage of the material is that it conducts heat eight times better than polystyrene foam.

-The protective structure is wrapped in an aero shell, which Hexo says is seven seconds faster over 40km than a Giro Aether or Kask Protone helmet.
+The protective structure is wrapped in an aero shell, which Hexr says is seven seconds faster over 40km than a Giro Aether or Kask Protone helmet.
 There are channels to move cooling air under the surface of the shell and vent heat.
-Hexo claims a weight of less than 250g for an average sized helmet.
+Hexr claims a weight of less than 250g for an average sized helmet.

-Hexo offers customisation on its helmet too, with the option of different shell colours and engraving.
-For more details, see Hexo’s website.
+Hexr offers customisation on its helmet too, with the option of different shell colours and engraving.
+For more details, see Hexr’s website.